Agent Workflow

 hence.run Hosted Plans

-When agents are running on different machines — different developer laptops, cloud VMs, CI runners — you need a way to share the plan file without manual copying. hence.run provides hosted plan storage so any agent anywhere can participate in the same plan.
+When agents are running on different machines — different developer laptops, cloud VMs, CI runners — you need a way to share the plan file without manual copying. hence.run provides hosted plan storage so any agent anywhere can participate in the same plan, supporting up to ~32k simultaneous agents per plan.

 Publishing a plan